🔒 All uploads are secure and confidential.

 Structural analysis can be performed during design, testing or after construction.
 It takes into account the materials used, the geometry of the structure and the loads it is subjected to.

 Usually, it is individual structural elements and the forces they undergo that are analyzed.
-Wind load, dead load (own weight) and live load (people or vehicles) are forces that act on beams and slabs.
+Wind load, dead load (dead weight) and live load (people or vehicles) are forces that affect beams and slabs.

 There are different methods of performing structural analysis, depending on the level of accuracy required.